 Strengthening Pacific Partnerships Initiative

-Through the New Zealand aid programme of the Ministry of Foreign Affairs and Trade, the Department of Labour (the Department) has been approved funding for five years from 1 October 2011, to extend RSE: Strengthening Partnerships Project which will now be called ‘Strengthening Pacific Partnerships.’
+Through the New Zealand aid programme of the Ministry of Foreign Affairs and Trade, the Ministry of Business, Innovation and Employment has been approved funding for five years from 1 October 2011, to extend RSE: Strengthening Partnerships Project which will now be called ‘Strengthening Pacific Partnerships.’

 This extended RSE: SPP initiative will deliver capacity-building technical assistance to Pacific states which may include training, workshops and secondments to New Zealand for Government representative, community leaders and groups.
 The focus will be on information management, processes, knowledge, communication and marketing.